Administration of Medicines

 Safe storage and disposal of medicines

-Medicine should be administered from the original container or by a monitored dosage system such as a blister pack.
+Medicine should be administered from the original container.
 The designated member of staff should not sign the medicine record book unless they have personally administered, assisted, or witnessed the administration of the medicines.

 When medicines are used staff will need to ensure that they fully understand how each medicine or drug should be stored.
 Storage details can be obtained either from the written instructions of the GP/Pharmacist or from parents.